Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 backing up all data, not practical in small repairs but critical with sensitive information and intensive repairs

-6. In what scenario would a technician want to use more closed than open-ended questions? when a technician needs direct answers, and a quick turn over of information
+6. In what scenario would a technician want to use more closed than open-ended questions? when a technician needs direct answers, and a quick turn over for information

 7. What information does the Event Viewer give that you can’t get from the Device Manager in Windows? the detailing of the errors within the computer, the device manager only displays the status of